malyq/LIBGDX-Game/README.md

 Thus I included it, but the bulk of the code I wrote is under /core/src/ and I tested it using the Desktop application.

+The game is a simple one that involves bars moving up the screen and the user trying to keep falling so as to avoid the top of the screen.
+The project demonstrated use of a camera to simulate vertical movement, movement from one side of the screen to the other, GUI elements for menu interactions, lots of collision detection, and much more.

 -Malyq